johnbywater/quantdsl/README.md

 pip install C:\Downloads\quantdsl-0.0.0.tar.gz
 ```

-To avoid disturbing your system's site packages, it is recommended to install *Quant DSL* into a new virtual Python environment, using *[Virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)*.
+To avoid disturbing your system's site packages, it is recommended to install *Quant DSL* into a new virtual Python environment, using [Virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

-*Quant DSl* depends on *NumPy* and *SciPy*.
-On *Linux* systems these should be automatically installed as dependencies.
+*Quant DSl* depends on NumPy and SciPy.
+On Linux systems these should be automatically installed as dependencies.

-*Windows* users may not be able to install *NumPy* and *SciPy* because they do not have a compiler installed.
-If so, one solution would be to install the [PythonXY](https://code.google.com/p/pythonxy/wiki/Downloads?tm=2) distribution of Python, so that you have *NumPy* and *SciPy*, and then create a virtual environment with the `--system-site-packages` option of `virtualenv` so that *NumPy* and *SciPy* will be available in your virtual environment.
+Windows users may not be able to install NumPy and SciPy because they do not have a compiler installed.
+If so, one solution would be to install the [PythonXY](https://code.google.com/p/pythonxy/wiki/Downloads?tm=2) distribution of Python, so that you have NumPy and SciPy, and then create a virtual environment with the `--system-site-packages` option of `virtualenv` so that NumPy and SciPy will be available in your virtual environment.
 (If you are using PythonXY v2.6, you will need to install virtualenv with the `easy_install` program that comes with PythonXY.)
-If you get bogged dow, the simpler alternative is to install *Quant DSL* directly into your PythonXY installation, using `pip install quantdsl` (or `easy_install quantdsl` if *Pip* is not available).
+If you get bogged dow, the simpler alternative is to install *Quant DSL* directly into your PythonXY installation, using `pip install quantdsl` (or `easy_install quantdsl` if Pip is not available).

 Getting Started